maciekbanas/shinyphaser/docs/reference/StaticGroup.md

-# Static Groups
+# Static Group

 Create and manage groups of static sprites in the Phaser scene.
+Created with PhaserGame\$add_static_group() method.

 ## Methods